RithyHuot/dontfall/docs/README.md

 ### Background

-Don't fall is an platform jumper game.
+Don't fall is a platform jumper game.
 You play as the Jumper.
 The Jumper must continue to run on platforms.
 A high score is given based on how far one goes before falling off the screen.

 ### Functionality & MVP